pascalfleury/homeassistant-meteoswiss/README.md

 change how this repository is installed.
 Unfortunately, this caused problems with how an interim version of the integratoin itself is loaded.
-See installation instructions below to get your setup fixed up.**
+See installation instructions below to get your setup fixed up.
+We regret this mess.**

 ## Features